PIK-ICoNe/OpPoDyn-Website/content/en/_index.md

   {{% blocks/feature icon="fa-star" title="EMT and RMS Models" %}}
   <p>
-    Pick models from a wide variety from highly detailed EMT models to simplified quasi-static RMS models.
+    A wide variety of standard models will be implemented; from highly detailed EMT models to simplified quasi-static RMS models.
   </p>
   {{% /blocks/feature %}}